 Titles 1 and 2: In the 2024 opening budget decision, the Governing Board approved an administrative allocation (titles 1 and 2) of EUR 7.8 Million (C1 budget credits).
-In the amendments no. 1 and 3 of the 2024 budget, the JU has re-activated credits from past years (C2 credits) for an amount of EUR 1.4 Million, in terms of commitment appropriations, and of EUR 2.3 Million, in terms of payment appropriations.
+In the amendment no. 7 of the 2024 budget and in order to optimize the budget resources, the JU has de-activated credits from past years (C2 credits) for an amount of EUR 615k, in terms of commitment appropriations, and of EUR 1.2 Million, in terms of payment appropriations.